siddharthsingh025/RestaurantManagment_API/README.md

  <img width="367" alt="Screenshot 2023-07-17 at 1 09 59 AM" src="https://github.com/siddharthsingh025/RestaurantManagment_API/assets/87073574/5d585372-3408-4b2d-8474-cf63fc3c193b">

+# msg 📮

+ ## This project is designed to provide a beginner-friendly introduction to building RESTful microservices in Golang using the Gin framework.
+It covers essential aspects such as database management, authentication, testing, and deployment.

+### RESTful Architecture 🌟 :

+      Following industry best practices for building scalable and maintainable microservices.

+### Golang and Gin Framework 🌟:

+      Utilizing the efficiency, performance, and flexibility of Golang and the Gin framework for developing high-performance APIs.

+### MongoDB - NoSQL Database 🌟:

+      Leveraging MongoDB as the database of choice to store and manage restaurant-related data, providing flexibility and scalability.

+### Authentication with JWT 🌟:

+      Implementing JSON Web Token (JWT) for secure and efficient authentication and authorization.

+### Testing with Postman and TablePlus 🌟:

+      Employing Postman 📮 for API testing and TablePlus for convenient database management during the development process.

+ ### Deployment with Docker Compose 🌟:

+       Utilizing Docker 🐳 Compose for easy and consistent deployment, enabling the microservice to be deployed on any cloud provider.

+This project has been an incredible opportunity to enhance my skills in Golang, the Gin framework, and microservice architecture.
+It has also allowed me to gain expertise in MongoDB, JWT authentication, and Docker  🐳 deployment.

+If you would like to learn more about this RESTful microservice for restaurant management or discuss potential collaboration 🤝 opportunities, I would be delighted to connect with you.
+Please feel free to reach out to me via LinkedIn or at "siddharthsingh25102001@gmail.com" ✉️

+I would like to take a moment to express my heartfelt gratitude to @Akhil Sharma for his exceptional guidance and expertise in explaining the intricacies of Golang

+Thank you for your time, and I look forward to connecting with you! ⭐

 # OutPut ScreenShorts :
 <img width="1440" alt="Screenshot 2023-07-17 at 1 35 19 AM" src="https://github.com/siddharthsingh025/RestaurantManagment_API/assets/87073574/f3d33077-2273-4cd7-b860-01b18999c88c">
 <img width="1440" alt="Screenshot 2023-07-17 at 1 14 05 AM" src="https://github.com/siddharthsingh025/RestaurantManagment_API/assets/87073574/3ada7c24-aaa4-4e74-bf29-9bdc696d1782">